 Also read: Learn How to Download TikTok Videos for Free

 Relatively Easier Content Creation Process

 In an effort to help users with their content, TikTok simplified its video creation and sharing processes.
-Compared with other video sharing platforms like YouTube, TikTok users don’t need prior knowledge in video editing to be able to create a highly engaging content.
+Compared with other video sharing platforms like YouTube, TikTok users don’t need prior knowledge in video editing to be able to create highly engaging content.

 Users only need a few minutes to create a TikTok video that has the potential of going viral and reaching thousands, if not millions, of people in a matter of weeks or even days.

-TikTok Is Considered More Authentic and Nicer than Instagram
+TikTok Is Considered More Authentic and Nicer Than Instagram

 According to some users, TikTok videos make them feel like they’re around ordinary people as compared to Instagram’s highly polished aesthetic.
 A large number of prominent TikTok stars are teenagers who were able to entertain millions from the comforts of their homes.